 Using more than one LLT

-For example, a report of ‘administered the wrong strength’ should be coded with LLT Wrong strength and LLT Drug administration error because no available single term captures the reported information in full.
+For example, a report of ‘mistakenly prescribed the wrong strength’ should be coded with LLT Wrong strength and LLT Drug prescribing error because no available single term captures the reported information in full.

 If the stage is not known, there are terms for the type of error only, such as LLT Wrong drug, LLT Wrong schedule, LLT Wrong strength, etc.